 Think of your brand character as the actor who plays the role of your company.
 They should be able to embody all the values and attributes that you want people to associate with your business.

 Brand Character Examples

 Flo is a great example of how effective a fictional person can be as a brand character.
 She’s highly recognizable and always communicates the perks of using Progressive over other insurance companies.

-Not to be left out, fellow insurance company GEICO’s quirky gecko character also has a following of their own.
+Not to be left out, fellow insurance company GEICO’s quirky gecko character also has a following of its own.
 Is he Australian or British?
 No one knows for sure, but we do know we can save on car insurance by switching to GEICO.

-Reddit appeals to everyone and serves as a forum where users from any background can share news, their hobbies, other types of content, and host discussions on just about any topic.
-It’s the internet’s hub for “everyday people” (plus aliens of course), and Snoo reflects that.
+Reddit appeals to everyone and serves as a forum where users from any background can share news, their hobbies, and other types of content and host discussions on just about any topic.
+It’s the internet’s hub for “everyday people” (plus aliens, of course), and Snoo reflects that.

 It seems fitting that a site named Twitter would choose a bird for its brand character.
 Larry the Bird was named after basketball great Larry Bird, as co-founder Biz Stone is a Celtics fan.
 While small, this little blue bird is synonymous with Twitter without having to see the brand name spelled out.

 The bird logo is versatile.
 It’s used not only on website branding but seamlessly tucked into the corner of every individual’s tweet.
 It’s ubiquitous but not intrusive.

 It's important to understand the difference between a brand character and a brand personality.
 A brand character is a specific person that you create to represent your brand.
 A brand personality, on the other hand, is your brand's overall tone and feel.

 Your brand character should embody your brand's personality in its own unique way.
 They should share the same values and attributes as your brand but also have their own distinct personality.